This is a refreshing summer drink recipe with a middle-eastern twist. Use rosewater instead of rosebuds, if you can’t find any.

 - 4-5 cups cold water

 - A lot of crushed ice for serving

-- Put water and sugar into a pot and bring to a boil.
+Put the water and the sugar into a pot and bring to a boil.

 - In a large jug combine lemon juice, 2 cups syrup, and 4 cups cold water.
 Stir well and taste it.
 Add more syrup or water according to your preference.